nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <br><br>

 ### 5. Change Directory
-Traverse up and down the Directory Tree from your current directory.
+`cd` traverses up and down the Directory Tree from your current directory.

 ##### Format